0xZ0F/0xZ0F.github.io/_posts/RECourse/2024-05-06-RECourse_Contributing.md

 ## Credit

 I try to always give credit to those who help contribute to the course.
-If you're making a pull request, you can add yourself to [Credit.md](Credit.md).
+If you're making a pull request, you can add yourself to [Credit]({% post_url /RECourse/2024-05-06-RECourse_Credit %}).
 If you don't, I will, unless you don't want to be listed.
 You can list your real name, social media account, or anything else as long as I approve of it.

 ## How To Contribute